webgme/webgme-cwl/docs/HowTos/hello.rst

 First, let us create a workflow project using what we learned in the :ref:`cwl modeling basics <How to create CWL models - the basics>`.
-Using the drag-and-drop technique form the *PartBrowser* to the *Composition* screen, we create a workflow, name it *HelloArg* and then enter its context.
+Using the drag-and-drop technique from the *PartBrowser* to the *Composition* screen, we create a workflow, name it *HelloArg* and then enter its context.
 On this level we first need our inputs and output.
 So let us create a **FileInput** and name it *file*, and a **StringInput** with the